Wilmer Flores Player Props: Giants vs. Red Sox

 Wilmer Flores At The Plate

-- Flores has driven home a run in 22 games this season (29.3%), including more than one RBI in 9.3% of his games and producing three or more of his team's runs on one occasion..
+- In 30.3% of his games this year, Flores has had at least one RBI.
+He's picked up more than one in 9.2% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.